Rank One Hilbert Geometries: Acylindrical Hyperbolicity: Proof of Theorem

-Osin introduced the notion of acylindrically hyperbolic groups in \cite{osin_acy_hyp} as a generalization of word hyperbolic groups.
-Some prominent members of this class of groups are relatively hyperbolic groups, ${\rm Out}(F_n)$ for $n \geq 2$, mapping class groups of punctured closed surfaces (with finitely many exceptions), right angled Artin groups and rank one $\CAT(0)$ groups \cite[Appendix]{osin_acy_hyp}.
-In this section, we will add a new class of examples by showing that groups acting on Hilbert geometries with at least one rank-one isometry are either virtually cyclic or acylindrically hyperbolic.
+Acylindrically hyperbolic groups are a generalization of non-elementary Gromov hyperbolic groups with many interesting examples, like mapping class groups of most finite-type surfaces, rank one $\CAT(0)$ groups that are not virtually cyclic, outer automorphisms of free groups on at least two generators and relatively hyperbolic groups with proper peripheral subgroups that are not virtually cyclic \cite[Appendix]{osin_acy_hyp}.
+In this section, we will add a new class of examples by showing that discrete groups acting on Hilbert geometries with at least one rank one isometry are either virtually cyclic or acylindrically hyperbolic.